 Leak detection sensors have been around for years, but most have limited sensing capability.
 If the sensor isn’t where the puddle is, the leak goes undetected.
 Some leak sensors have tried to address this with corded “tails” that extend beyond the sensor but can also detect water.
-I like those better, but the best leak detection isn’t a smattering of sensors.
+I like those better, but the best leak detection Tucson isn’t a smattering of sensors.
 Instead, it’s a smarter water meter.

 With that in mind, several companies have formed to try to help consumers and insurers avoid one of the costliest aspects of home ownership — undetected leaks.
 At CES next week, several startups will launch or show off new products aimed at the DIY homeowner that are worth a look.
+Despite many efforts by many companies to find a suitable leak detection product, many homeowners still look to people like Best San Diego Leak Detection when they’re concerned over a leak.

 All of them allow for remote shut off of the water valve if a leak is detected.
 Some even do that automatically.
 Most offer algorithmic leak detection, which means that water doesn’t have to hit a sensor for a leak to be detected.
 Instead these systems monitor the water usage of the home looking for anomalies or above average water usage by specific devices.
 Toilets are a big culprit.
+Sometimes it can be quite tricky to find water leaks, which is why leak detection sensors are so useful to have.

 Toilets that run all the time can waste hundreds of gallons of water each day in a home, which adds up over time.
 For example Phyn, one of the startups in this space, determined during a beta test that just over half of leaks are caused by toilets that run constantly.
 Other common culprits are sprinkler heads and faucets.